jessedc/JCTiledScrollView/talk_outline.md

 > It's clear at this point that we're looking more like normal tiled UIViews with @2x graphics, and we've even skipped the first _0_ LODB that we get on the standard resolution devices.

 ### 6. What's next?
- * JCTiledScrollView is my wapper class around UIScrollView and is up on GitHub
+ * JCTiledScrollView is my wrapper class around UIScrollView and is up on GitHub
  * Add gesture recognisers and overlay support (show metro editor)
  * Replace UIImage tiles with vector SVG drawing